 - providing good customer service

 - delivering policy advice and working collaboratively with others

 - attracting and developing staff

-As part of our business planning cycle, operational risks were also identified.
+As part of our business planning cycle, operational risks are also identified across the department.
 Senior executive staff manage operational risks and report on them regularly.

 To assist in managing risks associated with urgent or high-profile incidents and issues, the department has a system for quickly informing relevant stakeholders.

-In 2014-15 the department participated in the annual Comcover Risk Management Benchmarking Programme, giving us an opportunity to measure its capability using a flexible risk maturity model.
+In 2015-16 the department participated again in the annual Comcover Risk Management Benchmarking Programme, providing an opportunity to measure the department’s capability using a flexible risk maturity model.
 Comcover rated the department as having an ‘advanced’ risk maturity level.
-This maturity level reflects the department’s investment in its risk management framework and the integration of its operational capabilities.
+This maturity level reflects the department’s commitment to sound risk management and its integration with its operational capabilities.